Sidney VR

 3D Musik in VR

 I would like to deal with how virtual reality will play a role in the music industry.
-What possibilities does immersive 3D music offer?
+What possibilities does immersive 3D music offer, allowing users to engage in new and interactive ways?
 Do musicians make a pact with the devil and slide into a dystopian future?
 Or does the connection with digital possibilities even hold chances of undreamt-of dimensions?

 It is a fact that VR is on the rise or already here, only maybe not yet so omnipresent for everyone.
+These innovations are creating an immersive experience that engages users in ways traditional music formats cannot.
 If you’re a technophobe with an affinity for old music and would like to keep everything as it is and leave the clunky glasses to the computer games of crazy nerds.
 If so, I’d like to say this:

 “The internet is just a short trend, it will never catch on.”